gogent01/oop-patterns/README.md

 ### 3.7 Observer

 **Purpose**

 An object to instantly or periodically send updated information to *any* components, subscribed to the updates.

 **When to use**

 An Observer should be used whenever:
 - there are multiple objects sharing same information;
 - a change in any of them should be reflected in all others;
 - it is not defined which and how many components should be updated.

 **Participants and interrelations**

-- Subject — keeps the information about state and subscribed components.
-Adds and removes subscribers.Notifies the subscribers with updates.
+- `Subject` — keeps the information about state and subscribed components.
+Adds and removes subscribers.
+Notifies the subscribers with updates.
-- Observers — various components keeping the state to be synchronized.
-Update their state on notifications from Subject.
+- `Observers` — various components keeping the state to be synchronized.
+Update their state on notifications from `Subject`.

-Subject may notify Observers in two ways.
+`Subject` may notify `Observers` in two ways.
 The first way is a "push model" — sending an updated state to all subscribers, even if some do not need it.
-The second way is a "pull model" — sending just minimal information about update; Observers request details later.
+The second way is a "pull model" — sending just minimal information about update; `Observers` request details later.

-Subject's Observer registration interface may be extended to allow Observers to get only updates on selected topics.
+Subject's Observer registration interface may be extended to allow `Observers` to get only updates on selected topics.

-If Observers depend on multiple Subjects, update interface may be extended to include a reference to Subject that sent a notification.
+If `Observers` depend on multiple `Subjects`, update interface may be extended to include a reference to `Subject` that sent a notification.

-If Observers depend on multiple Subjects, Mediator may be required to periodically collect updates and send combined result to Observers.
-In this case Mediator defines the strategy of combining state updates and grouping them according to Observers' needs.
+If `Observers` depend on multiple `Subjects`, `Mediator` may be required to periodically collect updates and send combined result to `Observers`.
+In this case `Mediator` defines the strategy of combining state updates and grouping them according to Observers' needs.

 **Structure**